apnadkarni/ruff/README.md

 ## Release notes for 2.2

 * Support for embedded text formatted diagrams (ditaa, PlantUML etc.)
-* Alignment and captions for fenced blocks.
+* Alignment and linkable numbered captions for fenced blocks and diagrams.
 * Fixed minor display artifacts.

 ## Release notes for 2.1